TSSaint/SQLPrac/README.md

 Querying in SQL is powerful and relatively flexible.
 It also leaves data untouched, which allows for data to be parsed in many different ways.

 ## Components in SQL
-There are two important components in SQL databases:
+There are two important components in SQL databases.
 1) Data - information
 2) Schema - establishes how information should be stored/divided and relates to others.

-These are called "tables".
+Databases organize information into structures that are called "tables".

 Typically, tables are similar to spreadsheets with rows and columns.
 Often or not, data is stored individually.

-Rows are defined individually.
+Rows are defined individually, and are singular entries on a table/column.
 Rows can be manipulated and parsed at will, allowing for flexible querying.

 ex.
 Product | Size | Quantity